top of page

 • Nadia Mathieu | U.K.

-• Sep 17
+• Sep 17, 2025

 • 3 min read

-So Ideally, it is wise if you are a person with good character to keep close friends who have honorable reputations, or better so if they are a non- believer to lead them to Christ wanting them to maintain that bond.
+More often than not, when someone has bad character, it is easy for them to try to convince the one with good character to do bad things, because at times bad things are easier to do.
+So Ideally, it is wise of a person with good character to keep close friends who have honorable reputations.
+Better yet, if those friends are non-believers, lead them to Christ, thereby preserving that bond.
 But if this is unlikely to happen, a Godly circle is the primary quest.
 “The righteous choose their friends carefully, but the way of the wicked leads them astray” (Proverbs 12:26).

 Comments